Kris-Driv/Simple-LibLoader/README.md

 ```

 ###Using
-Make new folder inside plugin and name it however you want.
-I preffer 'lib'.
-Inside it put your library .phar file or just directory containing valid library.
+Make new folder inside plugin and name it 'lib'.
+Inside it put your libraries, it can be either .phar file or just directory containing valid library.

 Example of usage:
 ```php